-This statement emphasizes International snack brands, to have presence on E-commerce platform, as Chinese consumers choose to shop from both online and offline mediums.
+This statement emphasizes International snack brands, to have a presence on the E-commerce platforms, as Chinese consumers choose to shop from both online and offline mediums.

-As China’s E-commerce market is not the easiest one to enter due to language barrier, cultural differences and strict policies of e-commerce platforms but there are solutions offered by key player in the market to facilitate international brands to enter and be successful on Chinese E-commerce platforms.
+As China’s E-commerce market is not the easiest one to enter due to the language barrier, cultural differences, and strict policies of e-commerce platforms but there are solutions offered by key players in the market to facilitate international brands to enter and be successful on Chinese E-commerce platforms.

 Solutions for International Snack brands to Enter Chinese E-commerce Market